Printable Bible Games for

 This game is played like "Go Fish" and "Old Maid" combined.
 The object of the game is to not get stuck with the "bad bug" card at the end of the game.
 Before class print out two sets of cards for every three students.
 Remove one "bad bug" card from every set.
 You should have only one "bad bug" card per set of cards.
 Place your children into groups of three, and have them pass out all the cards between them.
 One child will have an extra card, that child should start the round.

 If a child is holding any matches in his hand, he places them down in front of him on the table.
 Children then take turns asking someone in their group if they have a certain card.
 If the child they ask has the card, he has to give it to him.
 If the child doesn't have the card, he says, "Go buggy" and the child asking must pick a card from his hand.
 If a child matches all his cards and places them on the table in front of him, he is out of the game until the next round.
 When all the cards have been matched and placed on the table in front of the children, the child left holding the "bad bug" card is out of the game.
 The remaining three children then start a new round.
 They play the same way, and the child who is left holding the "bad bug" card in the second round is out of the game.
 The two remaining children play the "play off" round to see who will win.
 They don't ask each other if they have a certain card, they just take turns picking cards from each other.
 The child who isn't left with the "bad bug" card wins the game.
-(Printable Cards in both the KJV and NIV Available on The Resource Room.)
+(Printable cards in both the KJV and NIV Available on The Resource Room, above.)

 ©2012, Digital by Design, Inc. - See Copyright Information